St Helens and LCR residents invited to travel around the borough to join in a treasure hunt with a difference

 Described as a kind of “visual crossword puzzle”, Street Hunt is a treasure hunt where the riches are road names: a story emerging from the page and a chance for St Helens residents to win up to £6,000.

 From Saturday 9 July, individuals, families and groups will be able to collect their Street Hunt book, in order to start their search.
 Participants must look for the road signs shown in photographs in the book, where the vital name of the street is blanked out.

 The aim is to figure out the missing names and add them to the book.
 The street names reveal a poem and participants can use their local knowledge, and clues in the photographs and the poem’s emerging story to help them.

 Originally planned for April 2020, Street Hunt had to be cancelled due to Covid-19.
 This time the organisers are partnering with community bookshop The Book Stop, who will be selling Street Hunt books.
-Books are available to pre-order today via www.heartofglass.org.uk/
+Books are available to pre-order from today (16 June) via www.heartofglass.org.uk/street-hunt

 The first person to submit a correctly completed book with all the right answers wins.
 The more people that play the game and join Street Hunt, the bigger the prize.
 There’s a guaranteed minimum prize of £1,000 and a maximum of £6,000 if all the books are sold.

 Artist Joshua Sofaer created the project.
 He worked with Heart of Glass previously on the Your Name Here project (2015), which saw the renaming of Ravenhead Greenway Park as Vera Page Park.
 For Street Hunt, Joshua travelled across the borough to find street names he could craft a poem from and took photographs of the street signs as clues.
 Joshua previously ran the project in Colchester and Norfolk.
 The winner in Norfolk was a nurse who did it with her partner.
 They used the money to go on a holiday to East Asia.